 Jeffrey R. Holt, Ph.D., Professor

 I earned my doctorate from the Department of Physiology at the University of Rochester in 1995.
 For my thesis work I studied inward rectifier potassium currents in saccular hair cells in Ruth Anne Eatock's lab.
-I went on to a post-doctoral position with David Corey in the Neurobiology Department at Harvard Medical School, where I characterized transduction and adaptation in vestibular hair cells; developed an adenoviral vector system to transfect cultured hair cells, and along with collaborators identified Myosin Ic as a component of the hair cell adaptation motor in vestibular cells.
+I went on to a post-doctoral position with David Corey in the Neurobiology Department at Harvard Medical School, where I characterized transduction and adaptation in vestibular hair cells and developed an adenoviral vector system to transfect cultured hair cells.
 My first faculty position was at the University of Virginia.
 In July, 2011 the lab moved to Boston Children’s Hospital / Harvard Medical School.
-I am currently a Professor in the Department of Otolaryngology and Neurology in the F.M.
+I am currently a Professor in the Departments of Otolaryngology and Neurology in the F.M.
 Kirby Neurobiology Center where I am involved with graduate and medical student teaching; I am a member of the Harvard Medical School, Program in Neuroscience and the Harvard/MIT Program in Speech and Hearing Bioscience and Technology.
 As one of two principle investigators for the lab, I write grants and manuscripts for publication, supervise and mentor lab members and make time to work on my own research project.
-I am currently working on several projects: 1) I am investigating the function of ion channels genes in hair cells using viral vectors to deliver wild-type and mutant channel genes and 2) I am interested in identifying the genes and proteins required for hair cell mechanosensory transduction.
-3) Development inner ear gene therapy to restore cellular and systems level function in models of human deafness.
+I am currently working on several projects: 1) I am investigating the function of TMC genes in hair cells using viral vectors to deliver wild-type and mutant channel genes and 2) I am interested in identifying other genes and proteins required for hair cell mechanosensory transduction, and 3) I am working to develop inner ear gene therapy for patients with genetic hearing loss.

-Hobbies: Working late, sailing, playing with my kids, kite surfing, red wine, soccer.
+Hobbies: Working late, sailing, playing with my kids, kite surfing, red wine, soccer, astrophotography.

 Gwenaelle S. Géléoc, Ph.D., Assistant Professor